Ali-RS/jme-vehicles/readme.md

 ## Wish list

-This project is a work in progress.
+More Advanced Vehicles is a work in progress.
 Some ideas for future development:

 + More alternatives for:
-  + Environments, such as: infinite world, off-road, parking garage, parking lot, showroom, and urban grid
+  + Worlds, such as: block world, drag strip, infinite world, off-road, parking garage, parking lot, showroom, and urban grid
   + Surface conditions, such as: wet, dirt, and grass
   + Propulsion, such as: jets and propellers
+  + Skies, such as TehLeo's SevenSky
+  + User interface, such as: joystick and NiftyGUI
   + Vehicle dynamics, such as that used in RallyGame
-  + Vehicle types, such as: buses, tanks, hovertanks, motorcycles, motorized tricycles, aerial trams, speedboats, airplanes, and helicopters
+  + Vehicle types, such as: buses, tanks, golf carts, hovertanks, motorcycles, motorized tricycles, palanquins, rickshaws, aerial trams, snowmobiles, speedboats, airplanes, and helicopters
   + Viewpoints, such as: FlyCam and plan view
 + More obstacles:
   + Other vehicles (parked or AI-controlled)